jennibirsan/stripedemo/README.md

 - Code for the boiler plate by: [Romain Huet](https://twitter.com/romainhuet) and [Thorsten Schaeff](https://twitter.com/thorwebdev)

 - Edited and Configured by: Jenni Birsan (IG: jennibirsan)

-- Converted to React by: Jenni Birsan (IG: jennibirsan)